the French flag

 We make no effort.
 A path has been laid out for us by society; we find it open before us and follow it.
 Duty, understood in this way, is almost always fulfilled automatically 5.

-How is it, then, that acting out of duty appears to be difficult and to require effort on our part?
-Because there are rare, exceptional cases in which we must make a difficult choice.
-These are the ones we remember—since we do not pay attention to what we do automatically.
+How is it, then, that acting out of duty can seem difficult and to require effort?
+Because there are rare, exceptional cases in which we must make a hard choice—and these are the ones we remember, since we pay no attention to what we do automatically.

 Habit, more than reason, is therefore a source of morality.
-We do not act morally because it would be more rational to do so, but because we are accustomed to doing so.
-Reason does not compel: One might as well believe that it is the steering wheel that makes the machine move
+We act morally not because it would be more rational to do so, but because we are accustomed to it.
+Reason does not compel: One might as well believe that it is the steering wheel that makes the machine move 6.

 Reason only ensures the logical coherence of obligations.

-For man, habit is an imitation of instinct in animals.
+For human beings, habit is an imitation of instinct in animals.
 At the root of moral obligation lies social instinct.

-Bergson is about to demonstrate the limits of this first source of morality—society—which implies that a second source of morality must necessarily be conceived.
+Bergson is about to show the limits of this first source of morality—society—which implies that a second source must necessarily be conceived.

 Love for the nation is a primitive instinct, whereas love for humanity is acquired with difficulty—and rarely.

-It is therefore time to examine this second form of morality, the absolute, or complete morality, which stands in opposition to social morality, and to determine its origin.
-This is what Bergson does in the following pages of The Two Sources of Morality and Religion.
+It is time, then, to examine this second form of morality—the absolute, or complete morality, which stands in opposition to social morality—and to determine its origin.
+This is what Bergson does in the pages that follow.

 1 Les Deux sources de la morale et de la religion, PUF, Quadrige, Paris, 2000 chap.1, p.1